fieldtrip/website/development/realtime/buffer_matlab.md

 ### Writing a new proxy for acquring data in MATLAB

-You should start by studying the example scripts in the 'realtime' directory, e.g. **[ft_realtime_signalproxy](https://github.com/fieldtrip/fieldtrip/blob/release/realtime/example/ft_realtime_signalproxy.m)** as an example of how to write random data to a buffer, or **[ft_realtime_pooraudioproxy](https://github.com/fieldtrip/fieldtrip/blob/release/realtime/example/ft_realtime_pooraudioproxy.m)** as a simple example for reading data from some hardware device and writing into a buffer.
+You should start by studying the example scripts in the 'realtime' directory, e.g., **[ft_realtime_signalproxy](https://github.com/fieldtrip/fieldtrip/blob/release/realtime/example/ft_realtime_signalproxy.m)** as an example of how to write random data to a buffer, or **[ft_realtime_pooraudioproxy](https://github.com/fieldtrip/fieldtrip/blob/release/realtime/example/ft_realtime_pooraudioproxy.m)** as a simple example for reading data from some hardware device and writing into a buffer.

 Therefore we have decided to link the streaming of the data with a buffer, i.e. instead of having MATLAB read one sample at a time, we created another standalone application that buffers the data.
-In MATLAB, you can read any data from this buffer at a time that suits you.
-E.g. you can read the last 100 milliseconds of data (as a Nchans X Nsamples matrix) and then do your computation on that.
+In MATLAB, you can read any data from this buffer at a time that suits you. e.g., you can read the last 100 milliseconds of data (as a Nchans X Nsamples matrix) and then do your computation on that.
 During the computation MATLAB will be busy, but the standalone buffer still captures the new data that comes in.